dachcom-digital/pimcore-i18n/docs/50_CustomLocaleAdapter.md

 ### 3. Create a class

 Create a class, extend it from `AbstractLocale`.
-In this example, we'lll remove some locales if we're in a different zone (example code below).
+In this example, we'll remove some locales if we're in a different zone (example code below).
 We're also using the `system` adapter as a decorator so we don't have to implement all methods again.

 ```php